donatj/Boomerang.work/docs/api.md

 #### Method: `HttpResponse->getAllHeaders()`

-Get all Response headers from all hops as a HopIndex => HeaderName => Value array.
+Get all response headers from all hops as a HopIndex => HeaderName => Value array.